Ballot Measure-o-meter

 Florida

-Amendment 4 to Limit Government Interference with Abortion would establish in the Florida state constitution the right to an abortion before fetal viability.
-If successful, the amendment would overturn the state’s 15-week and 6-week abortion bans.
+Amendment 4 to Limit Government Interference with Abortion would have established in the Florida state constitution the right to an abortion before fetal viability.
+The amendment would have overturned the state’s 15-week and 6-week abortion bans.
+Unfortunately, the 57% support was not enough to meet the required 60% threshold.

 Learn More Here